 - Look after your passport at all times, especially in major transport hubs and busy areas.

-Due to its vast territory of the Russian Federation it is likely that you may want to travel somewhere by train.
-In this case it is highly recommended to bear in mind the following:
+Since Russia is a very large country, you may want to travel somewhere by train.
+In this case, it is highly recommended that you should bear in mind the following information:

 - If you are travelling by overnight train in a sleeping compartment, store valuables in the container under the bed or seat.